COVID-19 Update: Volunteering

 “Each of you has been blessed with one of God’s many wonderful gifts to be used in the service of others.
 So use your gift well.” – 1 Peter 4:10

-There are a variety of service opportunities at CCSC.
+There are a variety of volunteer service opportunities at CCSC.
 Some positions are team-oriented while others are more independent.
 Many volunteer opportunities involve direct client services while others focus on fundraising or administration.
-Some jobs require an on-going involvement, and others can be seasonal or occasional.
+Some jobs require an ongoing involvement, and others can be seasonal or occasional.
 View the list of volunteer opportunities below.

 THE FIRST STEP